RECOUP calls for a more effective plastic packaging tax

 “If these false claims, particularly from imported material continue, we could see a collapse of the plastic packaging recycling system in the UK as we know it, and urgent action is needed.”

-Lack of enforcement also means HMRC are losing revenue for an unknown quantity of packaging that does not contain 30% recycled content.
+Lack of enforcement also means HMRC is losing revenue for an unknown quantity of packaging that does not contain 30% recycled content.
 That revenue is leaving recycling systems and an opportunity remains to align with packaging EPR and include recycled content as part of the eco-modulation framework, and thus incorporating a more holistic environmental impact of the packaging.
 Revenue like this for including recycled content, if ring fenced for the reprocessing sector, would provide ‘game changing’ technical strengthening and ultimately commercial transformation for UK plastic packaging recyclers, RECOUP said.

 With packaging EPR and the Plastic Packaging Tax there are significantly increased administrative burdens on producers and users of plastic packaging.
 Any use of an enforcement and verification framework will have an impact on producers and users of plastic packaging and changes should ensure, as much as possible, that no avoidable burdens are placed on these businesses, it added.